MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/sensor-orientation.md

 In the following diagrams, both the device and display orientation are in [Landscape](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations) (the sensor axes shown are specific to landscape orientation), with the positive z-axis extending out from the device.

-The following diagram shows both the display and device orientation in [LandscapeFlipped](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).
+This diagram shows both the display and device orientation in [Landscape](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).

 ![Display and device orientation in Landscape](images/sensor-orientation-a.PNG)

-The following diagram shows both the display and device orientation in [LandscapeFlipped](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).
+This next diagram shows both the display and device orientation in [LandscapeFlipped](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).

 ![Display and device orientation in LandscapeFlipped](images/sensor-orientation-b.PNG)

-The next diagram shows the display orientation in Landscape while the device orientation is [LandscapeFlipped](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).
+This final diagram shows the display orientation in Landscape while the device orientation is [LandscapeFlipped](https://docs.microsoft.com/uwp/api/Windows.Graphics.Display.DisplayOrientations).

 ![Display orientation in Landscape while the device orientation is LandscapeFlipped](images/sensor-orientation-c.PNG)